Playworks Impact in New England

 1. Updates

-The support of our dedicated partners in 2019 helped Playworks increase physical activity, teach social emotional skills, and transform school climate for children in New England.
+The support of our dedicated partners in 2019 helped Playworks increase physical activity, teach important skills, and transform school experiences for children in New England.

 99,927 kids experiencing safe & healthy play in school.